 - a) Would including production acreage and yield information in the Organic Integrity database serve to strengthen global organic control systems?
 If so, how would this information be used? - ➤ Production acreage and yield data provide valuable information to show whether a country's exports are supported by the acreage and yield data.
-This information would be used to flag high-risk areas where yields exceed realistic quantities given a country's reported organic acreage. - b) Is acreage and/or yield information currently being accumulated by certifiers?
-What concerns do certifiers have in collecting and communicating the information to the NOP? - ➤ Requiring certifiers to collect production acreage and yields would assist the NOP in compiling this data, which promotes organic integrity by allowing the NOP to evaluate production acreage and reported yields and then identify discrepancies. - c) Is both acreage and yield information important? - ➤ Yes, fraud cannot be readily identified through production data if the acreage is not included.
+This information would be used to flag high-risk areas where yields exceed realistic quantities given a country's reported organic acreage.

+- b) Is acreage and/or yield information currently being accumulated by certifiers?
+What concerns do certifiers have in collecting and communicating the information to the NOP? - Requiring certifiers to collect production acreage and yields would assist the NOP in compiling this data, which promotes organic integrity by allowing the NOP to evaluate production acreage and reported yields and then identify discrepancies. - c) Is both acreage and yield information important? - Yes, fraud cannot be readily identified through production data if the acreage is not included.
 Realistic yields cannot be determined without knowing the acreage. - d) Should acreage and yield information be proprietary to the operations and not communicated?
 What would be the impact be of sharing the information with certifiers and ultimately the NOP and public (thru the Organic Integrity database)?
 If privacy and other concerns prevent publishing individual information, would aggregate data be helpful and at what level of aggregation (state, county, etc.). - Aggregate data would be valuable as high-risk areas and countries could be identified and flagged for investigation.
 An operation's organic acreage and yield data should be publically available unless the operation can demonstrate reasons confidentiality is warranted.

-- e) Are there other means to accurately calculate organic acreage and/or yield estimates on a country-by-country basis? - ➤ The USDA should investigate using trade agreements to incentivize all countries from which organic imports originate to develop tracking mechanisms to report acreage and yield data to FiBL. - f) Should these reporting requirements also be required of countries operating under an equivalency agreement? - ➤ Yes.
-A term of these equivalency agreements should be reporting acreage and yield data. - g) Can this acreage and yield information be a basis by which certifiers can track the approximate volume of product an entity would be allowed to sell under their organic certificate? - Yes.
+This might be justifiable in some kind of small production of highly specialized crop where one producer might be responsible for a major percentage of world production.
+But for common commodities, like corn, soy, wheat, and more there could be no justification for recognizing acreage in production figures as trade secrets. - e) Are there other means to accurately calculate organic acreage and/or yield estimates on a country-by-country basis? - ➤ The USDA should investigate the use of trade agreements to incentivize all countries from which organic imports originate to develop tracking mechanisms to report acreage and yield data to FiBL. - f) Should these reporting requirements also be required of countries operating under an equivalency agreement? - ➤ Yes.
+A term of these equivalency agreements should be reporting acreage and yield data.

+- g) Can this acreage and yield information be a basis by which certifiers can track the approximate volume of product an entity would be allowed to sell under their organic certificate? - Yes.
 An entity should not be allowed to sell more organic product than it is producing unless the entity can verify and explain the data discrepancy. - 5) Equivalencies, recognition agreements and certified operation databases (like the Organic Integrity Database).